A unified theory for bubble dynamics

 Note that, the pressure disturbance in the fluid field with a distance $r$ from the bubble center at time $t$ is induced by the bubble at an earlier time, $t-(|\boldsymbol{r}|-R)/C$, i.e., the bubble-induced disturbance is delayed in time due to fluid compressibility.
-In an incompressible flow where $C$ approaches infinity, we have
+Ignoring the effect of bubble migration, in an incompressible flow where $C$ approaches infinity, we have

 and